 Cork County Council

-County Cork has a population of 399,216 (2011 Census), which represents a 10.3% increase over the 2006 Census.
-The county is served by 55 councillors, representing eight municipal districts, the largest elected assembly outside of Dublin.
+County Cork has a population of 417,211 (2016 Census) and the county is served by 55 councillors, representing eight municipal districts, the largest elected assembly outside of Dublin.

 Cork County Council is in charge of the delivery of many services across the county, including road infrastructure and maintenance, social housing support, environmental services, fire and emergency services, recreation and amenities, playgrounds, planning and development, library network, waste and water management.

 My role as a member of Cork County Council

 As a member of Cork County Council I am obliged to attend the following meetings: